souravbadami/linkbynet.github.io/_posts/2017-02-07-Bitcoin-ELK-NiFi.markdown

 ---
 layout: post
-title:  "Elasticsearch tuning : a simple use case exploring ELK,  NiFi and Bitcoin"
+title:  "Elasticsearch tuning : a simple use case exploring the Elastic Stack,  NiFi and Bitcoin"
 date:   2017-02-07 15:40:56
 author: skattoor